Asaph Lane1

 Parents

-Giertrud appeared in the household of Thore Michaelsen in a census in 1801 in Stjørdal Nord-Trøndelag, Norway.
+- Household Member: Giertrud appeared in the household of Thore Michaelsen in a census in 1801 in Stjørdal Nord-Trøndelag, NorwayBG.

 1) Tore Mikalsen, male, married, age 34, City Stjørdal, county Nord-Trøndelag.